 Picture above: Public education is a good example for the social scaffolding of individual autonomy by providing lifeworld resources.
 Image by The Portsmouth Grammar School

 4.2 Moral autonomy

-Moral self-determination is for Habermas indistinguishable to a determination by reason.
+Moral self-determination is for Habermas indistinguishable from a determination by reason.
 Bandura elaborates from a psychological perspective “In the development of moral agency, individuals adopt standards of right and wrong that serve as guides and deterrents for conduct.
-In this self-regulatory process, people monitor their conduct and the conditions under which it occurs, judge it in relation to their moral standards and perceived circumstances, and regulate their actions by the consequences they apply to themselves” (Bandura, 2006, p.171, see also Bandura 1991).
+In this self-regulatory process, people monitor their conduct and the conditions under which it occurs, judge it in relation to their moral standards and perceived circumstances and regulate their actions by the consequences they apply to themselves” (Bandura, 2006, p.171, see also Bandura 1991).
 Self-regulation and monitoring are metacognitive competencies that involve the cognitive evaluation of circumstances.

 4.3 Accountable agency

 As a result of moral agency (the ability to reflectively respond to socially constructed reasons), we hold each other accountable to this extent.
 We decide whether somebody’s attitudes and behavior are either praiseworthy or blameworthy, and we usually expect of others (as we do of ourselves) that we can justify our actions, and that we know what we are doing.
 Since the accountable agency is expressed by reciprocal social expectations, it has a normative character.
 Without such accountability, responsibilities cannot be defined.
 It is no small matter if people only assume or think that they are responsible, or if they also feel that they are responsible, that they demonstrate a genuine motivation to translate thought into corresponding behavior.
 We may call this ability executive moral agency.